Mary Anning: Early childhood

 When Anning was born five months later, she was thus named Mary after her dead sister.
 More children were born after her, but none of them survived more than a year or two.
 Only the second Mary Anning and her brother Joseph, who was three years older than her, survived to adulthood.
-The high childhood mortality rate for the Anning family was not unusual.
+The high child mortality rate for the Anning family was not unusual.
 Almost half the children born in the UK in the 19th century died before the age of five, and in the crowded living conditions of early 19th-century Lyme Regis, infant deaths from diseases like smallpox and measles were common.

 On 19 August 1800, when Anning was 15 months old, an event occurred that became part of local lore.
-She was being held by a neighbour, Elizabeth Haskings, who was standing with two other women under an elm tree watching an equestrian show being put on by a travelling company of horsemen when lightning struck the tree – killing all three women below.
-Onlookers rushed the infant home where she was revived in a bath of hot water.
+She was being held by a neighbour, Elizabeth Haskings, who was standing with two other women under an elm tree watching an equestrian show being put on by a travelling company of horsemen when lightning struck the tree—killing all three women below.
+Onlookers rushed the infant home, where she was revived in a bath of hot water.
 A local doctor declared her survival miraculous.
-Anning's family said she had been a sickly baby before the event but afterwards she seemed to blossom.
-For years afterwards members of her community would attribute the child's curiosity, intelligence and lively personality to the incident.
+Anning's family said she had been a sickly baby before the event, but afterwards she seemed to blossom.
+For years afterwards, members of her community would attribute the child's curiosity, intelligence and lively personality to the incident.

 Anning's education was extremely limited, but she was able to attend a Congregationalist Sunday school, where she learned to read and write.
 Congregationalist doctrine, unlike that of the Church of England at the time, emphasised the importance of education for the poor.
 Her prized possession was a bound volume of the Dissenters' Theological Magazine and Review, in which the family's pastor, the Reverend James Wheaton, had published two essays, one insisting that God had created the world in six days, the other urging dissenters to study the new science of geology.